 Tasting Room Hours.
-Most wineries have separate staff for tasting room operations and wine production, but it’s not uncommon for everyone to pitch in during harvest regardless of whether the winery is large or small.
+Most wineries have separate staff for tasting room operations and wine production, but it’s not uncommon for everyone to pitch in during harvest whether the winery is large or small.
 If planning to visit tasting rooms that don’t require a reservation, double check to make sure they are keeping regular hours throughout September, October and November.

 Traffic.
 Even though picked grapes are usually moved from vineyard to crush pad very early in the morning, during harvest it’s common to see a high volume of tanker vehicles moving extracted juice from crush pads to other wineries or production facilities throughout the area at all hours of the day.
 Expect traffic delays and drive carefully around the big rigs.